envico801/anki-owasp-top-10/README.md

 Q:: How can the effectiveness of configurations and settings be verified in all environments?
 A:: An automated process should be used to verify the effectiveness of configurations and settings in all environments to prevent security misconfigurations.

+#### Chapter 3 - Example Attack Scenarios

+Q:: What type of attack is taking place in this situation?

+The application server comes with sample applications not removed from the production server.
+These sample applications have known security flaws attackers use to compromise the server.
+Suppose one of these applications is the admin console, and default accounts weren't changed.
+In that case, the attacker logs in with default passwords and takes over.
+A:: A05 Security Misconfiguration

+Q:: Can you identify the type of attack happening here?

+Directory listing is not disabled on the server.
+An attacker discovers they can simply list directories.
+The attacker finds and downloads the compiled Java classes, which they decompile and reverse engineer to view the code.
+The attacker then finds a severe access control flaw in the application.
+A:: A05 Security Misconfiguration

+Q:: What kind of attack is described in this situation?

+The application server's configuration allows detailed error messages, e.g., stack traces, to be returned to users.
+This potentially exposes sensitive information or underlying flaws such as component versions that are known to be vulnerable.
+A:: A05 Security Misconfiguration

+Q:: What type of attack is being demonstrated here?

+A cloud service provider (CSP) has default sharing permissions open to the Internet by other CSP users.
+This allows sensitive data stored within cloud storage to be accessed.
+A:: A05 Security Misconfiguration

 ### Part VII - A06:2021-Vulnerable and Outdated Components

 ![icon](https://owasp.org/Top10/assets/TOP_10_Icons_Final_Vulnerable_Outdated_Components.png)